Los Angeles River: Revitalization

 The ongoing efforts to revitalize the river began in earnest in approximately 2002.
 A number of city and county departments, committees and non-profit organizations have led the revitalization efforts.
 Since the 1938 floods and the subsequent concreting of the river channel, actual restoration of the River to its natural state is no longer possible or necessarily desirable, in most of the 51 mile river, lest new flooding occur.

 Studies in the 1980s included a freeway to be used during the dry season to alleviate traffic congestion, and use as a path for hovercraft.

 In 2011, the creation of the L.A.
 River Recreation Zone legalized recreational use in the area.
 Since then, there have been countless projects to restore recreational use, including a 2.5 mile section of the Glendale Narrows that opened to the public for unrestricted recreational use between Memorial Day and Labor Day in 2013.
 In May 2014 it was announced that two sections of the river would again be open for recreational use during the summer.

 The Los Angeles City Council formed an ad hoc committee in 2002 to focus on accessing and revitalizing the river that was chaired by Councilmember Ed Reyes.
 The California Coastal Conservancy, a state agency, published its Los Angeles River Park and Recreation Study in 1993, identifying potential projects along the river.
 In 2006, Los Angeles Mayor Villaraigosa visited South Korea to look at their river restoration project for the Cheonggyecheon.

-As a result of the Ad Hoc River Committee's efforts, and with funding from the Los Angeles Department of Water and Power, the City of Los Angeles’ Department of Public Works - Bureau of Engineering issued a request for proposals in 2005 for the preparation of a Revitalization Master Plan, which would identify proposals that would make the Los Angeles River a "front door" to the City, and support civic activities.
+As a result of the Ad Hoc River Committee's efforts, and with funding from the Los Angeles Department of Water and Power, the City of Los Angeles' Department of Public Works - Bureau of Engineering issued a request for proposals in 2005 for the preparation of a Revitalization Master Plan, which would identify proposals that would make the Los Angeles River a "front door" to the city, and support civic activities.
 The city's Los Angeles River Revitalization Master Plan was adopted in 2007.

-One of the key recommendations made by the master plan was the establishment of a non-profit development corporation, with a board appointed by the then Mayor Antonio Villaraigosa and certain members of L.A.
+One of the key recommendations made by the master plan was the establishment of a non-profit development corporation, with a board appointed by the then-Mayor Antonio Villaraigosa and certain members of the L.A.
 City Council, to carry out many of its recommended projects.
 In September 2009, the first board meeting of the LA River Revitalization Corporation was held.
 Startup funding was provided by the CRA.
-Harry B. Chandler was elected first chair of the board, and Omar Brownson was hired in 2010 to be the founding Executive Director.
+Harry B. Chandler was elected first chair of the board, and Omar Brownson was hired in 2010 to be the founding executive director.
 The first development project undertaken by LARRC was creating a public-private partnership to create the first pedestrian, bike and equestrian bridge across the river.
-Developer Mort La Kretz provided the seed financing for the bridge, which was built next to the 5 freeway in the Elysian Valley by the Los Angeles Bureau of Engineering and completed in 2020.
+Developer Mort La Kretz provided the seed financing for the bridge, which was built next to the Golden State (5) Freeway in Elysian Valley by the Los Angeles Bureau of Engineering and completed in 2020.